axules/redux-mill/README.md

 ## What is it?
-`react-redux-mill` is the easy way to use redux by one object.
+`redux-mill` is the easy way to use redux by one object.
 Main idea is possibility to use only one object to use actions, action creators and store.

 ## You should try it if